-A rapid prototype master pattern is created from an .STL file.
+A rapid prototype master pattern is created from a 3D CAD file.

 Master pattern is inspected against CAD file dimensions to ensure accuracy.